PravasMohanty/STW-Collection/README.md

 Scrap The Web Collection; [blog](https://tapaswenipathak.wordpress.com/2014/09/05/scraping-with-scrapy-part-1/) [posts](https://tapaswenipathak.wordpress.com/2014/09/06/scraping-with-scrapy-part-2/).

-This repo contains Scrapy sample code to scrap the following kind of websites:
+This report contains Scrapy sample code to scrap the following kind of websites:

 1. Do you want to learn Scrapy?
 [ScrapScrapy](https://github.com/tapasweni-pathak/STW-Collection/tree/master/ScrapScrapy) is gonna be your first scrapy project in that case.
 2. If you want to scrap a simple website without any javascript or AJAX calls,you can have a look at [this](https://github.com/tapasweni-pathak/STW-Collection/tree/master/SimpleScrapy) project.
 This uses CrawlSpider.